peak-ai/ais-service-discovery-python/README.md

 ![logo](https://raw.githubusercontent.com/peak-ai/ais-service-discovery-python/master/logo.png)

 ## Description

-This repository interfaces Serice Discovery, in this instance CloudMap, in order to locate and communicate with different services.
-As opposed to storing ARN's in environment variables, this library will interface CloudMap to find a service by a user friendly naming convention, and will understand what 'type' of service you've requested, and use the correct code to communicate/call that service.
+This repository interfaces Service Discovery, in this instance CloudMap, in order to locate and communicate with different services.
+As opposed to storing ARN's in environment variables, this library will interface CloudMap to find a service by a user-friendly naming convention and will understand what 'type' of service you've requested and use the correct code to communicate/call that service.

 ## Services supported
 - Lambda (`call`).